Modern HTML as a foundation for progressive enhancement

 There's also a case for visually displayed live regions: toasts!
 I won't go way further on the topic, because it's been explored in a wide variety of posts: Scott O'Hara already mentionned The output element, a technical follow-up of his A toast to an accessible toast… addressing UX concerns), and Adrian Roselli in Defining toast messages.

-Warning: if your toast or live region contains interactive elements, it should probably use a dialog or alertdialog role, and preferably not an <output> element at all.
-But… there might be another HTML element for that!
+Warning: if your toast or live region contains interactive elements, it should probably use a dialog

 A modal <dialog>

-I won't go that deep with the <dialog> element, but let's explore what it does natively compared to the ARIA dialog design pattern:
+element, but let's explore what it does natively compared to the ARIA dialog design pattern:

-• it has an implicit dialog role,
+- it has an implicit

-• when opened with the .showModal() method:
+role, - when opened with the

-• it has an implicit aria-modal="true" property,
+method:- it has an implicit

-• it's closable with the Escape key,
+property, - it's closable with the Escape key,

-• it traps focus in the dialog —but allows to get out of the browser frame…
+- it traps focus in the dialog —but allows to get out of the browser frame…

-• it restores focus to the opening element when closing the dialog,
+- it restores focus to the opening element when closing the dialog,

-• it makes the document inert automatically.
+- it makes the document

 And there's more:

-• the :modal pseudo-class applies when opening dialog with the .showModal() method,
+pseudo-class applies when opening dialog with the.showModal()

-• if your dialog contains a form, using method="dialog" form attribute makes your submit button to close the dialog.
+form attribute makes your submit button to close the dialog.

 Dialog element on its own isn't consistent enough in browsers and ATs (yet), as Scott O'Harra (again) pointed out, but you got the idea: what about enhancing it by applying the ARIA dialog pattern to it, and relying on its standard behaviour to save a few lines of JavaScript?
 That's more or less what Adam Argyle explored in his dialog component pattern on web.dev with some nice little tricks to learn —however keep in mind web.dev patterns aren't battle-tested with ATs nor against WCAG.
 Building a dialog component is not straightforward, and Kitty Giraudel goes in details about what's needed to make an accessible dialog from scratch.
 Since those posts, the dialog support has improved quite a lot and is even part of Interop 2022, so expect it to improve again this year's last month.

-This is probably the least obvious case, since speaking of progressive enhancement the <dialog> element might be a bad choice: it simply cannot work without JavaScript.
+element might be a bad choice: it simply cannot work without JavaScript.
 But if your JavaScript fails for any reason, your event handlers might still work.

 Conclusion